 With a renewed emphasis on materials that were practical, interesting, and entertaining, library use increased dramatically through the 1980s.
 Once again, library services and collections outgrew available space.
-In the fall of 2000, the Auburn Public Library's board of trustees launched a major capital campaign to raise funds to expand the library in a way that would preserve the look of the original building and last another 100 years.
+In the fall of 2000, the Auburn Public Library's Board of Trustees launched a major capital campaign to raise funds to expand the library in a way that would preserve the look of the original building and last another 100 years.
 In 2006, the newly-renovated library opened, with double the size of the original 1904 building.
-The Library now has room to offer its patrons the innovative services that will serve them well in the 21^{st} century.
+The Library now has room to offer its customers the innovative services that will serve them well in the 21st century.